LDSSA/ds-prep-course-2025/docs/macOS.md

 # Additional information

-## How to the Graphical User Interface (GUI) to access the local repos
+## How to use the Graphical User Interface (GUI) to access the local repos

 In Finder <img src='/docs/media/finder.png' alt='Finder' width="4%" height="4%"/>, open the **'Go'** menu, choose the option **'Go to folder...'**